BeamMW/docs-gitbook/dev/confidential-assets/implementation-of-confidential-assets.md

 #### Asset emission/burn

 The user initiates a transaction by sending a unique asset emission kernel, which can have a positive or negative emission amount.
-To complete the transaction, the kernel excess blinding factor must be signed by the appropriate private key of the asset owner.&#x20;
+To complete the transaction, the kernel excess blinding factor must be signed by the appropriate private key of the asset owner.

 This transaction will automatically create or consume a certain amount of the asset, which should be balanced out by other transaction elements such as inputs and outputs.